Feeling Lonely? Online Counseling Sessions Can Help

 Some people might feel lonely if they have several shallow or casual relationships and no close ones, impacting their lives.
 For example, a person who attends job-related parties with acquaintances but has no one to talk to about personal challenges might feel that they don't have "real" friends.
 They might assume that they're not being true to themselves or putting forward a "false" self to feel accepted.
 Over time, doing so might make an individual feel that other people don't know them, and it may contribute to lonely thoughts or a feeling of emptiness.

 With social media being a significant part of our world, many people might compete or post false images to feel connected.
 Friendships might exist primarily online for some, which could cause feelings of loneliness or difficulty connecting in person.
-In addition, studies have found that loneliness is linked to increased risk of negative social media experiences
+In addition, studies have found that loneliness is linked to an increased risk of negative social media experiences

 Poor self-image